-Total net position of the District's governmental activities increased from \$20,896,769 to \$28,574,667.
-Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - increased from \$4,763,662 to \$11,618,107.
-Current and other assets increased by \$17.3 million due to cash by \$6.9 million and state receivables by \$10.4 million due to increased enrollment due to virtual school students.
-Capital assets decreased by \$69 thousand due to depreciation expense in excess of asset additions.
-Long-term liabilities decreased by \$37 thousand due to long-term debt retired during the year plus the effects of net pension (NPL) and other post-employment benefit (OPEB) liabilities.
-Other liabilities increased by \$10.4 million due to ending accounts payable for virtual school student contract services related to increased state receivables.
-Deferred resource outflows related to NPL and OPEB liabilities increased by \$519 thousand and deferred resource inflows related to NPL and OPEB liabilities decreased by \$223 thousand.
+Total net position of the District's governmental activities increased from \$28,574,667 to \$33,607,523.
+Unrestricted net position - the part of net position that can be used to finance day-to-day operations without constraints established by debt covenants, enabling legislation, or other legal requirements - increased from \$11,618,107 to \$16,095,434.
+Current and other assets increased by \$37.5 million due to cash by \$57.8 million offset by reductions in state receivables by \$20.3 million.
+Capital assets decreased by \$350 thousand due to depreciation expense in excess of asset additions.
+Long-term liabilities decreased by \$97 thousand due to long-term debt retired during the year plus the effects of net pension (NPL) and other post-employment benefit (OPEB) liabilities.
+Other liabilities increased by \$32.7 million due to ending accounts payable for virtual school student contract services related to increased student enrollment.
+Deferred resource outflows related to NPL and OPEB liabilities increased by \$387 thousand and deferred resource inflows related to NPL and OPEB liabilities decreased by \$149 thousand.

-The District's total revenues were \$13 million more than last year.
-The District's enrollment related to its virtual school contract added nearly 1,400 additional students which resulted in \$15 million more state aid than last year.
-Charges for services decreased by \$218 thousand which was also related to prior year fees earned for the virtual school contract.
-Property taxes decreased due to tax rate reductions in excess of valuation increases.
-Other revenues decreased due to prior year Chapter 313 revenue protection payments not received in the current year.
-Operating grants and contributions increased by \$675 thousand due to state and federal grants.
+The District's total revenues were \$34 million more than last year.
+The District's enrollment related to its virtual school contract added nearly 3,000 additional students which resulted in \$32.6 million more state aid than last year.
+Charges for services decreased by \$68 thousand which was also related to prior year fees earned for the virtual school contract.
+Property taxes decreased due to state-mandated tax rate reductions.
+Other revenues increased due to investment income.
+Capital and operating grants and contributions increased by \$201 thousand due to state and federal grants.

-Overall, total expenses were \$11 million more than last year.
+Overall, total expenses were \$36.8 million more than last year.
 The main reason for the significant increase was due to contract services for the virtual school agreement.
-The fees related to that agreement totaled approximately \$53.2 million which was an increase of 10.2 million from last year.
+The fees related to that agreement totaled approximately \$88 million which was an increase of \$34.9 million from last year.
 The effects of those increased expenses were realized in instructional costs.
-Excluding the virtual expense increases, instructional and school leadership expenses increased due to payroll costs, extracurricular activities increased due to other operating expenses related to student travel, general administration decreased due to payroll costs, facilities maintenance and operations increased due to payroll costs and contract services, payments related to shared service arrangements increased due to fiscal agent of a shared service arrangement grant.
+Excluding the virtual expense increases, instructional and school leadership expenses increased due to payroll costs and contract services; student support services increased due to payroll and depreciation expenses; food services decreased due to supplies and other operating expenses; extracurricular activities increased due to payroll and other operating expenses related to student travel; general administration increased due to payroll costs; facilities maintenance and operations increased due to contract services, supplies and other operating expenses; payments related to shared service arrangements increased due to fiscal agent of a shared service arrangement grant due to the increased student enrollment.